Harbor House works to keep everyone safe from domestic abuse – even pets!

 About the Paws for Peace Kennel:

-- The 1,500 square foot Kennel will be located onsite at Harbor House’s confidential Emergency Shelter.
-It will be housed in the same facility as the In-Kind Donation Center.
+- The 1,500 square foot Kennel is located onsite at Harbor House’s confidential Emergency Shelter.
+It is housed in the same facility as the In-Kind Donation Center.

-- Pets will be cared for by their owners: survivors of domestic abuse and residents of Harbor House’s Emergency Shelter.
+- Pets are cared for by their owners: survivors of domestic abuse and residents of Harbor House’s Emergency Shelter.

-- A visiting veterinarian from Orange County Animal Services will tend to pets’ health needs.
-Volunteers will assist with Kennel maintenance.
+- A visiting veterinarian from Orange County Animal Services tends to pets’ health needs.
+Volunteers assist with Kennel maintenance.

-- Operations of the Paws Kennel will be supported by the Paws for Peace Walk and donor contributions.
+- Operations of the Paws Kennel is supported by the Paws for Peace Walk and donor contributions.